-For REIC law purposes, real estate means real estate situated in Greece or the or, subject to certain conditions in a non-EEA third country (see below), that is owned by the company as full or bare owner or as a beneficial owner and that may be used for business facilities or for other commercial, touristic, residential or industrial purposes.
+For REIC law purposes, real estate means real estate situated in Greece, in an EU member state, or in the EEA or, subject to certain conditions in a non-EEA third country (see below), that the company owns as full or bare owner or as a beneficial owner and that may be used for business facilities or for other commercial, touristic, residential or industrial purposes.
 Within the meaning of real estate, as defined by L. 2778/1999, a building plot and a building under construction are also included.